DoubleYing/website-hexo-next/source/about/index.md

 你好，我的名字叫邱丰羽。
 Qiu Fengyu received his bachelor's degree in Computer Science from [Nanjing University](http://www.nju.edu.cn) in June 2016.
 In the same year, he was admitted to study for a master degree in the group of [Natural Language Processing](http://nlp.nju.edu.cn) supervised by professor [Dai Xinyu](http://cs.nju.edu.cn/daixinyu), in [Department of Computer Science and Technology](http://cs.nju.edu.cn), Nanjing University.

-### Interest
+### Interests
 Qiu Fengyu's research interests include natural language processing and text mining in social network, particularly using data mining and machine learning approaches:

-* **Data Mining**: mining source codes, representing codes and computing similarities between codes ang natural languages
+* **Data Mining**: Representing, mining and understanding (social) text, and then analyzing and utilizing in sentiment analysis and many others.

-* **Recommender Systems**: combining multivariate and heterogeneous source of data to recommend codes to users in social networks
+* **Recommender Systems**: Combining multivariate and heterogeneous sources of data to make recommendations to users in social networks.
+Session-based RecSys with RNNs recently.

-* **Sentiment Analysis**: deeper understanding of natural languages in social media
+* **NLP Tasks**: Especially deep learning methods for natural language processing tasks and related applications: MT and QA etc.

+### Publications

+* Guang-Neng Hu, Xin-Yu Dai*, Feng-Yu Qiu, Rui Xia, Tao Li, Shu-Jian Huang, Jia-Jun Chen.
+Collaborative Filtering with Topic and Social Latent Factors Incorporating Implicit Feedback. accepted by ACM TKDD.

+* Feng-Yu Qiu, Wei-Yi Ge, Xin-Yu Dai.
+Code Recommendation with Natural Language Tags and Other Heterogeneous Data. accepted by CSAI'2017.

 ### Teaching Assistant
 * Compilers: Principles, Techniques, and Tools.
 (For undergraduate students, Spring 2017)